Competitive Faction Focus: Death Guard (Updated August 14, 2024)

 Why Should You Play This Faction?

 The Death Guard started off 10th edition in a very rough place but have had a series of buffs and later nerfs which have largely “fixed” the faction’s biggest woes.
 Generally speaking the Death Guard are slow but durable, and capable of hitting pretty hard when they finally arrive on the enemy’s doorstep.
-In addition they have access to a solid variety of units and are capable of dealing with a variety of threats, and while they aren’t one of the game’s best armies, they show up in GT top fours most weeks, and with multiple viable builds using a wide variety of units.
+In addition they have access to a solid variety of units and are capable of dealing with a variety of threats, and following the Q4 balance updates are in a very good place competitively, with multiple viable builds using a wide variety of units.

 Army Rule: Nurgle’s Gift (Aura)